Toxic-Whitelgnd/anime-ecommerce/README.md

 # DAY - 0
 2 Hrs work .
 Done Editing work for store in Photoshop..

+# DAY - 1
+7 Hrs work .
+Done Setting of Project Enviroment Frontend and Backend

+# DAY - 2
+7 Hrs work .
+Done Setting of Pages of Frontend and Backend

+# Day - 3
+5 Hrs Work .
+Done Setting of the stripejs and added Stripe Payment.

+# Day - 4
+8 Hrs Work .
+Cleared many bugs and added new features like stripe payment with billing , search and maded into mobile responsive.

+# DAY - 5
+3 Hrs work .
+Done Setting of fonts and new features of size selection and tested Deployment in vercel succsessful

+# DAY - 6
+5 Hrs work .
+Tried to set Login and signup using mongodb but failed

+# DAY - 7
+4 Hrs work .
+Tried to set Login and signup using firebase but failed and newly added icon to the store :/

 # Next.js + Tailwind CSS Example